-There are plenty of points to consider when choosing an online learning tool for your child.
+There are plenty of points to consider when choosing the best learning programs for your child.
 How old are your kids?
 What are their academic strengths and weaknesses?
 How do they learn best?
 Then, of course, there are the worries all parents have: Is the website safe?
 How much will it cost?

-If you’ve heard of only one online learning tool for kids, there’s a good chance ABCmouse is it.
+If you’ve heard of only one platform for online education for kids, there’s a good chance ABCmouse is it.
 Ambitious advertising campaigns have made this award-winning online early learning academy a household name.
 While there’s plenty of hype about this learning tool, its impressive curriculum and wealth of interactive activities actually make the publicity pretty well justified.
 ABCmouse offers what it calls “the most comprehensive curriculum on Earth” encompassing math, reading, science, social studies and art.
-Designed for ages 2 to 8, the platform divides its more than 850 lessons and more than 9,000 learning activities into 10 progressive levels.
+Designed for ages 2 to 8, the platform divides its more than 850 lessons and more than 9,000 kids’ learning activities into 10 progressive levels.
 Kids love the interactive experiences and the Tickets and Rewards System that keeps them motivated (without cluttering up your home like real-world tickets and prizes).
-You’ll have to pay for access to the platform, but on the plus side, this means there are no advertisements and no external links that put your kids’ privacy or safety at risk online.
+You’ll have to pay for access to one of the best educational programs for kids, but on the plus side, this means there are no advertisements and no external links that put your kids’ privacy or safety at risk online.

 - The comprehensive curriculum designed in consultation with teachers and learning experts covers 10 levels of proficiency in reading, math, science, social studies and art.